doug-wright/project-m2-nyan-cat/README.md

 methods to eliminate this with varying degrees of success.
 Maybe this will get fixed in version 2.0 :o)

+In Firefox on Linux the short sound made by the Enterprise as it moves does not play.
+Not sure about Windows.

 ### To play the game, follow this link:

 https://musing-nobel-0edd9a.netlify.app